icebert04/icebert04.github.io/_posts/2018-6-9-stay-single-first.md

 ![Aram](/images/A Ram 6.jpg)

 Yes ladies, Don't get married yet.
 Enjoy the life of being single first.
 Don't be in a rush to marry the man of your dreams.
 Or have the baby of your own.
 That will come in due time.
 Rather, relish the privilege of being a **"Bachelorette"**.
-The life of little responsibilites, bounteous travel & adventures, and more importantly.... total **"Freedom"**!
+The life of little responsibilities, bounteous travel & adventures, and more importantly.... total **"Freedom"**!

 Cassandra (not her real name), who is in this picture, is a friend of mine based in Tokyo.
 She is also a Web Developer like me and enjoys the perks of flexible working hours and earning potential.
 She left her parents after graduation and immediately got a promising job in Japan.
 Everything was doing well for Cassandra.
 Her career, her adventure for new food discovery and yes.... her love life.